-The Westport Rotary Club’s LobsterFest is a great Westport tradition.
+Westport Rotary Club’s annual LobsterFest is one of the town’s great events.

 Held at Compo Beach in late September — when the weather is great, and the lobsters (and steaks) are even greater — it’s the perfect way for 1,600 folks to celebrate the end of summer.